anonaddy/addy.io/source/_articles/adding-an-additional-username.md

 section: content
 title: Adding an additional username
 date: 2020-03-03
 description: This article guides you through the steps to add an additional username on addy.io.
-This allows you to compartmenatlise your aliases in order to prevent anyone from linking them together.
+This allows you to compartmentalise your aliases in order to prevent anyone from linking them together.
 helpCategories: [usernames]
 ---